 - Music Education: Group Teaching and Leadership (MA)

-Spend up to a year in York as a visiting student from an international university.
+Spend up to a year in York as a visiting students from a university outside the UK.

 York is a UNESCO certified Creative City of Media Arts